acmdorio/acmdorio.github.io/_pages/cv.md

 Skills
 ------
-* Well versed in Generic Programming and other advanced techniques using C and Scheme programming languages
+* Well versed in C and Lisp programming
 * Solid understanding of OOP concepts in C++, Java and Python, with some knowledge on Programming Patterns
 * Experience using Linux and Git version control software
 * Disciplined and organized, which also apply to code